MicrosoftDocs/azure-dev-docs/articles/jenkins/azure-dev-spaces-and-aks.md

 * [Azure CLI installed](/cli/azure/install-azure-cli), version 2.0.43 or higher.

-* A Jenkins master server.
-If you don't already have a Jenkins master, deploy [Jenkins](https://azuremarketplace.microsoft.com/marketplace/apps/bitnami.production-jenkins) on Azure by following the steps in this [quickstart](/azure/jenkins/install-jenkins-solution-template).
+* A Jenkins server.
+If you don't already have a Jenkins, deploy [Jenkins](https://azuremarketplace.microsoft.com/marketplace/apps/bitnami.production-jenkins) on Azure by following the steps in this [quickstart](/azure/jenkins/install-jenkins-solution-template).

 * The Jenkins server must have both Helm and kubectl installed and available to the Jenkins account, as explained later in this tutorial.